-- Where the employer requires an employee to substantially perform the duties and carry 10.1 the responsibilities of a position of a class or grade higher than the employee's own or where an employee is temporarily appointed to a higher graded position for one day or longer, the employee will receive for the whole period the salary and conditions of the position to which they are temporarily appointed or performing. - The salary payment shall be the minimum salary the employee would receive if 10.2 appointed to that position.
+- 10.1 Where the employer requires an employee to substantially perform the duties and carry the responsibilities of a position of a class or grade higher than the employee's own or where an employee is temporarily appointed to a higher graded position for one day or longer, the employee will receive for the whole period the salary and conditions of the position to which they are temporarily appointed or performing. - 10.2 The salary payment shall be the minimum salary the employee would receive if appointed to that position.

-REIMBURSEMENT OF EXPENSES ON EMPLOYER BUSINESS 11.0
+11.0 REIMBURSEMENT OF EXPENSES ON EMPLOYER BUSINESS

-Motor Vehicle Allowance 11.1
+11.1 Motor Vehicle Allowance

-Employees who are instructed by the employer to use their private motor vehicle on District Health Board business shall be paid a motor vehicle allowance as promulgated from time to time by the Inland Revenue Department.
+Employees who are requested by the employer to use their private motor vehicle on Te Whatu Ora business shall be paid a motor vehicle allowance as promulgated from time to time by the Inland Revenue Department.

-Meal Allowance 112
+11.2 Meal Allowance